🎁Recevez Une Boîte GRATUITE d'Oméga 3 Vegan DHA Pour Toute Commande De Plus De 50 CHF - Visitez Notre Shop !

 Learn to stand up for the sex you want

-For some of us, It's difficult to assert our sexual needs.
-Sometimes it's easier to avoid conflict and go with the flow of sex your partner wants.
+For some of us, it’s hard to assert our need for sex.
+Sometimes it’s easier to avoid conflict and go with the flow of the sex your partner wants.
 While flexibility is a useful trait, you also deserve to have your sexual needs met.

-If you find it hard to assert your needs, start by practising outside the subject of sex.
-For example, if you can't decide which film to watch on a Tuesday night, have a strong opinion.
-Practise saying "what if we watched this instead?".
+If you’re having trouble getting your needs met, start by practising outside of the topic of sex.
+For example, if you can’t decide which film to watch on a Tuesday night, have a strong opinion.
+Practise saying “what if we watched this instead?”.
 Being assertive and setting the agenda for you and your partner can help you build momentum to stand up for more important things like sex yourself.

 Understand your own sexual desires

-Let's think about the hairdresser again.
-If you didn't know what you wanted, how would you know what to ask for?
-To talk about sex and satisfy your sexual needs, it's important to know what you like, what you're comfortable with and what you're not.
-Experiment solo and with your partner, to find what works best for you.
+Think back to the hairdresser.
+If you didn’t know what you wanted, how would you know what to ask for?
+To talk about sex and satisfy your sexual needs, it’s important to know what you like, what you’re comfortable with and what you’re not.
+Experiment on your own and with your partner to find out what suits you best.

 Talking to your partner about sex

-We recommend that you have conversations about sex in a neutral place, outside the bedroom.
+We recommend having conversations about sex in a neutral place, outside the bedroom.
 Before you start, make sure your partner is in the right frame of mind to engage in an open discussion about sex.
-Don't blame your partner and make sure you keep a positive, solution-oriented tone when you tell them what you like.
+Don’t blame your partner and make sure you keep a positive, solution-oriented tone when you tell them what you like.

 This step seems obvious, I know, but you need to communicate with your sex partner.